George

 the energy of the system, and thus to undermine what

-to which you may be invited, remember that time and
+which you may be invited, remember that time and habit

 of governments, as of other human institutions; that